ovh/docs/pages/cloud/private-cloud/nsx_deploying_edge_gateway/guide.en-gb.md

 ![Interfaces](images/en08inter.png)

 There are 2 types of interfaces:
-- Uplink will communicate with the outside of your netword
+- Uplink will communicate with the outside of your network
 - Internal will be confined to your network

 Let's name an interface and choose Uplink.